jambonz/next-static-site/markdown/open-source/commitment/your-contributions.md

 There are also several easy ways you can provide direct financial support to the project:

-- <a href="mailto:support@jambonz.org?subject=Hey,%20I'd%20like%20to%20discuss%20a%20project%20with%20you!">Hire us for services</a>: our business model is providing services around jambonz and drachtio, and we are available to assist customers with jambonz deployments as well custom development of VoIP applications.
+- <a href="mailto:support@jambonz.org?subject=Hey,%20I'd%20like%20to%20discuss%20a%20project%20with%20you!">Hire us for services</a>: our business model is providing services around jambonz and drachtio, and we are available to assist customers with jambonz deployments as well as custom development of VoIP applications.
 - Sign up for a monthly subscription on [jambonz.us](https://jambonz.us) - you get a hosted jambonz account while supporting the project.
 - Use our [AWS Marketplace offering](https://aws.amazon.com/marketplace/pp/prodview-7lmody7uv2sye) to build your own cluster on AWS.
 - [Sponsor us on Github](https://github.com/sponsors/drachtio/).